German luge machine at full throttle in Sochi

 German domination has not been without controversy, however.

-On Tuesday, after Geisenberger's gold, silver-medal winning team mate and 2010 champion Tatjana Huefner took a swipe at her "favored" rival, hinting at divisions in the German camp.
+On Tuesday, after Geisenberger's gold, silver-medal winning team mate and 2010 champion Tatjana Huefner took a swipe at her "favoured" rival, hinting at divisions in the German camp.

-"I have a feeling that Natalie Geisenberger is a favorite with the federation," she told a news conference which started before the gold medal winner had arrived.
+"I have a feeling that Natalie Geisenberger is a favourite with the federation," she told a news conference which started before the gold medal winner had arrived.

 "I was very disappointed.
 It is such defining moments that make a career or ruin it."